- Released in North America in July 1992

 The final element that keeps the game exciting at all times is the AI.
 It is reasonably good.
 They ram you when you get too close, they step in front of you to deny passage, they steal the special items, and they pull ahead of you and do not wait around if you make too many mistakes.
 I know they’re controlled by very simple logic, but time and effort were clearly spent to make them interesting.
 I can clearly see that Miyamoto sweat over their reactions.

 Until the reorganization of Nintendo divisions in 2003, Miyamoto was in the trenches developing games through the management of his own division, Nintendo EAD.
 Sweating over AI racers in Game Boy games.
 After 2003, Miyamoto took a gradual step away from managing a team, and he became this kind of internal consultant, able to provide input to his cadre of protégés who are themselves responsible for the overall management of all of Nintendo’s teams.
 This has made him the most senior artisan in the company, supporting every single project at the company with his insights.
 When Nintendo CEO Satoru Iwata suddenly died in 2015, Miyamoto even rose to the position of interim co-CEO with Genyo Takeda during the search for a replacement.
 The father of Mario oversaw the whole gosh darn company for years.
-Miyamoto is the person with the largest impact on the company.
+Miyamoto is without any doubt the person with the largest impact on the company.

 With Wave Race, we have this artifact from a time where Nintendo’s most important executive wasn’t supervising the whole company’s output, and instead had to design a small game for a console he didn’t help to create.
 What an interesting legacy for such a low-key game.